 2. Another choice is when a unit is considered completed according to default estimations of workload.
-That means that the user has to watch a video for at least its duration, has to read an ebook for at least the automatically extracted reading time (calculated based on the contained word), has to pass the exams and/or the certificates, and visit for at least 5 secs all the other learning activities.
-(100% read time for ebooks, 100% of the duration of the video, formal questionnaires when passed, everything else after 5 seconds).
+That means that the user has to watch a video for at least its duration, has to read an ebook for at least the automatically extracted reading time (calculated based on the contained word), has to pass the exams or the certificates, and visit for at least 5 secs all the other learning activities (100% read time for ebooks, 100% of the duration of the video, formal questionnaires when passed, and everything else after 5 seconds).

 If you have set the free navigation option and the user jumps to a unit without completing the previous one, the unit gets marked with a bullet.
 Only if the user returns and watches the whole video will it be marked as completed (available on our Learning Center plan and above).

 If you have chosen sequential navigation, the user can’t go to the next unit unless the estimated engagement time is completed.

 3. Finally, you can also have, customized unit completion rules.
 In this section, you can customize the values of unit duration (available on the Learning Center plan and above).
 That means that you can set your desired reading time for each of your units.
 You have got three choices here:

 a.
 Set your own rules.
 For example,